-The gas train must be connected to the gas connection 1) (Fig. 21), using the flange 2), the gasket 3) and the screws 4) supplied with the burner.
+The train can enter the burner from the right or left side, depending on which is the most convenient, see Fig. 22.
+The gas train must be connected to the gas connection 1)(Fig. 22), using the flange 2), seal 3) and screws 4) supplied with the burner.